 Per the Private Landowner Assistance Work Group's Implementation Strategy, EFRTs provide rapid technical and financial assistance to restore private forest lands and help prevent further damage to life, property, and natural resources.
 One goal of the work group is to facilitate the creation of EFRTs throughout the state.
-As of May 2023, there are officially three pilot EFRTs (Dixie Fire EFRT with lead partner Feather River RCD, the Caldor EFRT with lead partner El Dorado RCD, and the Tamarack EFRT with lead partner Alpine County).
-Additionally, there are 8 other RCDS funded through USFS CARCD pass through grant to complete forest post-fire recovery work within the footprints of 2019-2021 wildfires.
-These RCDs function in a similar capacity to or in the same capacity as EFRTs.
-Additionally, considering the 2022 Mosquito Fire, Placer RCD is preparing to function as an EFRT.
+In 2021, three pilot EFRTs were deployed in response to the Dixie, Tamarack, and Caldor fires, led respectively by Feather River RCD, Alpine County, and El Dorado RCD.
+Since then 10 other RCDS were funded through a USFS CARCD pass through grant to complete post-fire recovery work within the footprints of 2019-2021 wildfires.
+These RCDs function in as or in a similar capacity to EFRTs.
 These EFRTs are supported primarily with direct funding through CAL FIRE and USFS.